ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-6.md

 If everything is working correctly, you're ready to deploy your app to the web.

 <p class="next-lesson">
-    <a class="button block" href="/tutorials/build-and-deploy-nodejs-app-to-heroku/7">Start Lesson 7: Committing Your Files To Git!</a>
+    <a class="button block" href="/tutorials/build-and-deploy-nodejs-app-to-heroku/7">Start Step 7: Committing Your Files To Git!</a>
 </p>